mrezasoltani/mrezasoltani.github.io/_pages/Course/module_2.md

 * A symmetric matrix  \\(\mathrm{X}\\) is _indefinite_, if it is neither positive semidefinite nor negative semidefinite.
 That is, there exist vectors \\(\mathbf{u_1}, ~\mathbf{u_2} \in \mathbb{R}^n\\) such that \\(\mathbf{u_1}^T\mathrm{X}\mathbf{u_1} < 0\\) and \\(\mathbf{u_2}^T\mathrm{X}\mathbf{u_2} > 0\\).

 ## Singular Value Decomposition (SVD)
 * As oppeses to the EVD applicable to only special square matrices, the singular value decomposition (SVD) can be applied to all matrices and it always existsis and unique.
-That is why it is a central matrix decomposition method in linear algebra, and it has been referred to as the ``fundamental theorem of linear algebra” (Strang, 1993).
+That is why it is a central matrix decomposition method in linear algebra, and it has been referred to as the "fundamental theorem of linear algebra" (Strang, 1993).
 * Let \\(X\\) be a \\(m\times n\\) matrix with rank \\(r\\).
 Then the SVD of \\(X\\) for \\(m \geq n\\) (for tall matrices) is given by:

 \begin{equation}